PinNaCode/magiskboot_build/README.md

 When syncing upstream `vendor/{android_libbase,Magisk}` changes, here is a few things to check:
   * `build.py` changes
   * `{,{base,boot}/}Android.mk` updates
-  * whether if `external` projects are deleted or moved, update accordingly for excluded directory in the end of `CMakeLists.txt`
+  * if `external` projects were added, deleted, or moved, update the list of excluded directories at the bottom of `CMakeLists.txt` accordingly
   * switch to `winsup` stub for MinGW for if any new file or spot reference to any of the following standard libc identifiers:
     * struct DIR
     * struct dirent